Serbia in the Eurovision Song Contest 2010: Background

-The Serbian national broadcaster, Radio Television of Serbia (RTS), broadcasts the event within Serbia and organises the selection process for the nation's entry.
-RTS confirmed their intentions to participate at the 2010 Eurovision Song Contest on 8 November 2009.
-It was reported in late November 2009 that the broadcaster were in discussions to shift their selection strategy following ongoing controversy over the Beovizija national final used since 2007 and their 2009 entry failing to qualify Serbia to the final.
+The Serbian national broadcaster, Radio Television of Serbia (RTS), broadcasts the event in Serbia and organises the selection process for the nation's entry.
+RTS confirmed their intentions to participate in the 2010 Eurovision Song Contest on 8 November 2009.
+It was reported in late November 2009 that the broadcasters were in discussions to shift their selection strategy following ongoing controversy over the Beovizija national final used since 2007 and their 2009 entry failing to qualify Serbia to the final.
 In the event that RTS internally selected the Serbian entry, the rock band Negative would represent Serbia after lead vocalist Ivana Peters stated that they would represent the nation only if a different selection method was introduced.